-Use the following commands to view different kinds of adapter information, such as VPD, boot device information, and adapter attributes.
+Use the following commands to view different kinds of adapter information, such as the VPD model name, boot device information, and adapter attributes.

-4.3.2.1 Viewing Emulex Conventional Names Instead of VPD (/c)
+4.3.2.1 Viewing Emulex Conventional Names Instead of the VPD Model Name (/c)

-Adding /c to any command that uses the a= parameter to return adapter data causes the command to return an Emulex conventional model for the adapter rather than the model name of the adapter. /c can be used for any command that uses the model name.
+Adding /c to any command that uses the a= parameter to return adapter data causes the command to return an Emulex conventional model for the adapter rather than the VPD model name of the adapter.
+The /c switch can be used for any command that uses the model name.
 For instance, the following commands use the a= parameter and show this behavior.

-- listhba

 - config

 - download

 - directdownload

+- listhba